wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Now when a user registers, they should be then redirected to the profile registration form - and upon successful completion of that - be redirected to the Rango homepage.
 It's easy when you know how.

 T> ### Class-Based Views
-T>
-T> In this subsection, we mentioned something called **Class-Based Views**.
+T> In this subsection, we mentioned something called **class-based views**.
 Class based views are a different, and more elegant, but more sophisticated mechanism, for handling requests.
 Rather than taking a functional approach as we have done in this tutorial, that is, in our `views.py` we have written functions to handle each request, the class based approach mean inheriting and implementing a series methods to handle the requests.
 For example, rather than checking if a request was a `get` or a `post`, in the class based approach, you would need to implement a `get()` and `post()` method within the class.
 When your project and handlers become more complicated, using the Class based approach is more preferable.
 See the [Django Documentation for more information about Class Based Views](https://docs.djangoproject.com/en/1.9/topics/class-based-views/).

-X> ### Additional Exercise / Challenge
+X> ### Additional Exercise
-X>
 X> - Go through the Django Documentation and study how to create Class-Based Views.
 X> - Update the Rango application to use Class-Based Views.
 X> - Tweet how awesome you are and let us know @tangowithdjango.